Penalty fare: Operation

 Penalty fares can only be issued by authorised collectors, commonly known as revenue protection inspectors (RPIs), either on the train or at the destination station.
 Some RPIs receive commission on each penalty issued.
 RPIs are different from regular train conductors, who cannot issue penalty fares.
 Passengers unable to pay the fare on the spot are allowed to pay within 21 days.

-If a penalty fare is issued, it is a legal requirement for the passenger to provide their name and address when so required to do by the revenue protection inspector.
-In England it will be a legal requirement to provide a date of birth from January 2023.
-Refusing to do so or providing a false address is a criminal offence under the Railways (Penalty Fares) Regulations 1994.
+Where a collector proposes to charge a penalty fare, the passenger must give their name and address, and in England their date of birth, when required to do so; failing to do so is an offence punishable on summary conviction by a fine not exceeding level 2 on the standard scale.
+The date-of-birth requirement was added for England with effect from 23 January 2023.

 Penalty fares cannot be issued in some circumstances, including: if passengers were unable to purchase a ticket due to faulty ticket machines or closed ticket offices, if warning notices are not displayed correctly, if the train or station is excluded from a penalty fares scheme, or if the National Rail Conditions of Carriage allow an excess fare to be paid.

 RPIs can use their discretion not to give penalty fares to passengers who may have greater difficulty in purchasing tickets e.g. elderly, disabled or pregnant passengers, those with learning difficulties, or those who do not understand English.

-Travellers issued with penalty fares which they believe to be unfair may appeal the fare within 21 days to an appeal service, which varies depending on the mode of transport.
-For National Rail services this is the Independent Penalty Fares Appeal Service which is run by Southeastern Trains.